Zone-of-Engineering-Newcomers/MovingAverage/docs/api.md

 ### `end()`

 Stops the MovingAverage object.
-Toggles the 'enabled' class attribtute to false.
+Toggles the 'enabled' class attribute to false.

 #### Syntax